Bovine papular stomatitis

-Bovine papular stomatitis is a farmyard pox caused by Bovine papular stomatitis virus (BPSV), which can spread from infected cattle to cause disease in milkers, farmers and veterinarians.
-Generally there is usually one or a few skin lesions typically on the hands or forearm.
+Bovine papular stomatitis is a zoonotic farmyard pox caused by Bovine papular stomatitis virus (BPSV), which can spread from infected cattle to cause disease in milkers, farmers and veterinarians.
+Generally there are usually one or multiple skin lesions, typically on the hands or forearm.
 The disease is generally mild.

 BPSV is a member of the family Poxviridae and the genus Parapoxvirus.
 Spread typically occurs by direct contact with the infected animal, but has been reported in people without direct contact.

-It may appear similar to foot-and-mouth disease.
+BPSV may appear similar to foot-and-mouth disease.
+It has been found to exhibit a size of around 320 nm by 190 nm, slightly larger than a typical parapoxvirus.
+BPSV exhibits an egg-like shape.